Bengaluru Metropolitan Transport Corporation: Former services

-Note: The Parisara Vahini/Parisara Snehi, Suvarna Sarige, Samartha Sarige/BIG Trunk, Nera Sarige/BIG 10, Samvrutha Sarige/BIG Circle, Metro Feeder and Nimbus still retain the same numbering and function in spite of a change in branding.
+Note: The Parisara Vahini/Parisara Snehi, Suvarna Sarige, Samartha Sarige/BIG Trunk, Nera Sarige/BIG 10, Samvrutha Sarige/BIG Circle, Metro Feeder, Nimbus and Samparka still retain the same numbering and function despite the change in branding.

-All Karnataka's Road Transport Corporations

-Karnataka State Road Transport Corporation: Operates out of Southern Karnataka.

-North Western Karnataka Road Transport Corporation: Operates out of Northwestern Karnataka except Vijayapura district.

-Kalyana Karnataka Road Transport Corporation: Operates out of Northeastern Karnataka and Vijayapura district.

-Bangalore Metropolitan Transport Corporation: Operates in Bengaluru Metropolitan Region offering transit service.

-Smart card
+List of depots

+National Common Mobility Card (NCMC)

 BMTC unveiled a smart card for its bus services for the first time in June 2016.
 The company introduced smart cards on trial-basis on BMTC Bus No. 335 operating between Majestic and Kadugodi bus stations in March 2017.
 Apart from serving as an identification document, the smart cards can be used to purchase bus tickets and also swiped at point-of-sale (POS) enabled merchant establishments.
 The card costs ₹5 and can be recharged for up to ₹10000.
 Recharges higher than ₹10,000 require the customer to provide identification.
 According to Axis Bank, the BMTC's partner in the project, the smart card is India's "first open loop EMV contactless smart card".
 The cards "open-loop" structure allows other agencies to integrate their smart card schemes by adopting the standards of the BMTC smart card.
+This scheme was finally dropped and integration with National Common Mobility Card (NCMC) is already under process.
+City's Namma Metro is already using NCMC and Bengaluru Suburban Railway will also be using it in future when the system is completed so therefore, one will be used to travel seamlessly across different transit modes in the city and its suburbs.

 Bus Day

-Introduced on 4 February 2010, Bus Day is an event calling all the citizens of Bengaluru to use public transport.
+Introduced on 4 February 2010, Bus Day is an event calling all the citizens of Bangalore to use public transport.
 The idea behind Bus Day is to observe the changes which can be brought in the city in trying to respect environment, traffic situation, health of individuals perception.
 The 4th of every month is observed as a "Bus Day".

-Bus Priority Lane
+Bus priority lane

-BMTC along with BTP initiated the Bus Lanes in Outer Ring Road branded as Nimbus.
+BMTC along with BTP initiated the bus lanes between Central Silk Board Junction and Tin Factory Junction on Outer Ring Road branded as Nimbus.
 Bus lanes give priority to buses, cutting down on journey times where roads are congested with other traffic especially private cars and increasing the reliability of buses.
 The introduction of bus lanes can significantly assist in the reduction of air pollution due to individual cars and traffic pile up because of cars.
+Currently, the bus lane has been removed due to reduction in road width due to the ongoing work on Namma Metro's Blue Line on the median.